arkhebuz/AutoGlacier/README.md

 This information comes very handy as every uploaded backup is an AES-encrypted LZMA-compressed tar archive.

-The script is aimed at simplicity, portability and extendability, featuring file tracking, local metadata logging, data compression, encryption and (some) file-picking functionality.
+The tool is aimed at simplicity, portability and extendability, featuring file changes tracking, local metadata logging, data compression, encryption and (some) file-picking functionality.
 Alpha at the moment (although it works!).
 ```